GoogleCloudPlatform/community/tutorials/auto-bigquery-tokenize/index.md

 You can use your own file datasets or copy the included demonstration dataset (`contacts5k.avro`).

-1. Copy the sample dataset to Cloud Storage for staging into BigQuery
+1. Copy the sample dataset to Cloud Storage for staging into BigQuery:

         gsutil cp contacts5k.avro gs://${TEMP_GCS_BUCKET}